 Reliance on proposed regulations reducing burden under FATCA and Chapter 3.
-On December 18, 2018, the Internal Revenue Service and Department of Treasury issued proposed regulations (83 FR 64757) to reduce taxpayer burden with respect to certain requirements under Chapters 3 and 4 of the Code.
-For 2019, a withholding agent may rely on the following provisions of these proposed regulations in connection with completing Form 1042.
+On December 18, 2018, the Internal Revenue Service and Department of Treasury issued proposed regulations (83 FR 64757) to reduce taxpaver burden with respect to certain requirements under Chapters 3 and 4 of the Code.
+The proposed regulations provide that, under section 7805(b)(1)(C), taxpayers may generally rely on the proposed regulations until final regulations are issued.
+Specifically, for purposes of these instructions, a withholding agent may rely on the following provisions of these proposed regulations in connection with completing Form 1042.